JaimieSanita/JaimieSanita/README.md

 Hi there 👋

-🔭 I’m currently working on developing a wellness application for bootcamp students
+🔭 I’m currently on the hunt for my first job in tech!

 🌱 I’m currently learning Spring & Hibernate for Beginners